 Step two: The Tools

-When you apply frosted film you don’t want to have any interruptions – once you start the process you need to follow through to avoid any mistakes.
-For example, you don’t want to be halfway through applying glass film to find you’re missing one of your key tools.
+When you apply frosted film you don’t want to have any interruptions.
+Once you start the process you need to follow through to avoid any mistakes.
+So, you don’t want to be halfway through applying glass film to find you’re missing one of your key tools.

-So, before you begin we suggest you have all of your tools laid out, ready to go.
+Before you begin it’s important to have all of your tools laid out, ready to go.

 Tools you should have handy, include: